Phosphor

 • No process-global singleton.
 Composition roots construct one LayoutRegistry per process and inject it into every consumer.
 Tests build their own per-fixture instance.

 • Quick-layout slots and screen-assignment CRUD live on the consumer.
-The PlasmaZones daemon owns the user-facing surface (D-Bus methods, quick-layout 1-9, etc.); this library exposes the data the daemon drives that surface from.
+The Phosphor daemon owns the user-facing surface (D-Bus methods, quick-layout 1-9, etc.).
+This library exposes the data the daemon drives that surface from.

 Dependencies